 Continuing Education Activity

 Pulmonary barotrauma related to self-contained underwater breathing apparatus (SCUBA) diving is due to lung overexpansion when a diver returns to the surface without exhaling or when the air becomes trapped in the lung.
-This activity reviews the diagnosis, management, and treatment of pulmonary barotrauma related to SCUBA diving.
-It highlights the most severe manifestations and the role of prompt recognition and therapies.
+This activity reviews the diagnosis, management, and treatment of pulmonary barotrauma related to SCUBA diving highlights the role of the interprofessional team in the care of patients with this condition.

-- Identify the etiology of diving pulmonary barotrauma medical conditions, and emergencies.
+- Identify the etiology of diving pulmonary barotrauma.

 - Review the evaluation of diving pulmonary barotrauma.